-HSBC Advance is the online branch of HSBC, one of the oldest, largest, and most respected financial companies in the world.
-HSBC Advance continues to maintain the reputation of excellence as they were rated Best Overall Online Savings Account by Kiplinger’s Finance as recently as 2007.
+HSBC is one of the oldest, largest, and most respected financial companies in the world.
+Their banking offers, including HSBC Direct and HSBC Advance continue to maintain the reputation of excellence as they have won numerous awards.
 (Here are more of the best online high yield savings accounts and high interest CD rates).

 In addition to the strong reputation, HSBC offers several other advantages that most other online banks don’t offer, namely a large base of brick and mortar banks, an extensive ATM network, and a strong international presence.
-You can find over 450 branches in the US, 10,000 branches worldwide, and more than 395,000 of no fee ATM machines in the US alone.
-The is a strong advantage of many online banks, which often don’t have such an extensive network of brick and mortar banks or ATM machines.
-While HSBC is a great option for many, we do recommend looking into all of your options, such as Discover Bank Saving Account, to make sure that you find the right fit for you and your needs.
+You can find over 230 branches in the US, 3,800 branches worldwide, and more than 39,000 no-fee ATM machines in the US alone.
+This a strong advantage over many online banks, which often don’t have such an extensive network of brick and mortar banks or ATM machines.

 HSBC Company History